GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

     By default, all other refs are included.

+	Note that if you are using @PLUGIN@ together with multi-site, you should explicitly exclude `refs/multi-site/version` from being replicated.

 replication.syncRefs
 :   Specify for which refs git fetch calls should be executed synchronously.
     It can be provided more than once, and supports three formats: regular expressions,